myoung34/docker-github-actions-runner/README.md

 ### Security ###

-It is known that currently tokens (ACCESS_TOKEN / RUNNER_TOKEN / APP_ID / APP_PRIVATE_KEY ) are not safe from exfiltration.
+It is known that environment variables are not safe from exfiltration.
 If you are using this runner make sure that any workflow changes are gated by a verification process (in the actions settings) so that malicious PR's cannot exfiltrate these.

-If using APP_ID and APP_PRIVATE_KEY, you can prevent those from being accessible within the container, see the [note on Github App runner](#a-note-on-github-app-runner).

 ### Docker Support ###